Welcome

 Biographies

-Imitation Gestures
+Imitation of Gestures

 Imitation in the great apes is a controversial and complex subject.
 Defining "imitation" and cognitive mechanisms involved has been an ongoing challenge to research.
 In a spontaneous session at the San Francisco Zoo, the gorilla Zura responded to the investigator's gesturing by reproducing good copies of some of her gestures.
-For more information, see forthcoming:
+For more information, see:

 swing arm up demonstrated